snap-one/docs-driverworks-fundamentals/source/includes/19_driver_icon_management/_1-DRIVERICONMANAGEMENT.md

 ### Multi Proxy Drivers
 Icons are handled in multi-proxy drivers in much the same way as single proxy drivers.
 The XML differs only slightly in that additional proxy tags are included for each proxy used by the driver.
 For this example, we'll use XML for a receiver driver that uses the Receiver Proxy as its primary proxy.
 The driver also has two DVD sub-proxies, which are used to control a media player and a media streaming device.

 This driver implements icons from two different locations: the receiver portion of the driver gets its icons from Control4's Receiver Proxy, the media player and the streaming device get their icons from a .c4z file.
-The XML for the driver looks like this:
+The XML for the driver is shown to the right

 ```xml
 <small image_source="c4z">images/devices_sm/receiver_16.gif</small>